 About the research

-The purpose of this work is to further implement the developed SHM system on an additional I-80 bridge (over Cherry Creek) and to fully implement the system on the Iowa River Bridge.
+The initial purpose of this work was to further implement the developed SHM system on an additional I-80 bridge (over Cherry Creek) and to fully implement the system on the Iowa River Bridge.